centrahq/api-documentation/user/pages/01.overview/06.orderflow/docs.md

 * **Completed** (4)
   This order has completed payment capture and expedited all related shipments.
 Additional information on shipping details and tracking number can be added when completing each shipment.
 * **Archived** (5)
-  This order has been archived and will not show up in search results in Centra.
+  This order has been archived and will not show up in search results in Centra by default.
 Depending on API plugin configuration, it may also be hidden in API responses.
 * **Cancelled** (6)
   This ordered has been cancelled at any stage before the payment was captured (once the payment capture has been successful, a refund should be made instead of cancelling the order).
 Cancelled orders have the option to be fully and irreversibly deleted from the database.
 * **Hold** (flag)